It’s no secret that the next big thing in business is anything and everything green. Read on to learn how to start your energy auditing business.

 (Video shows a sample Energy Management Consultant & Energy Audit Business)

 Since we’re at a virtual crisis point globally, according to some with regards to the environment, governments around the world have begun creating incentives for both individuals and businesses to ‘go green’ in any way they can.
+It is not only businesses who need to think about their energy consumption, but households too.
+If you have figured you are paying more on your energy bills than you thought, you may want to look into a site like Simply Switch, who can find you the latest energy saving deals on the market and also help switch providers to find the cheapest energy plans.
+This way, households can start to ‘go green’.

 The biggest factor in going green is getting a grip on energy -how it is supplied, how it is stored, and how it is used.
 People around the world are waking up to the fact that energy is literally money, and wasted energy is wasted cash.